ZunairaSid/100-Days-Of-DevOps/today-I-learned.md

   - Assigned FQDN (fully qualified domain name) to EC2 instance using route53.
   - Hosted static website with custom domain on AWS S3.
   - Managed DNS records with route53 for a highly available web server.
-  - Configured hybrid DNS using Route 53 inbound and outbound resolver endpoints
+  - Configured hybrid DNS using Route 53 inbound and outbound resolver endpoints.

 Important Links: